rileythiessen/rasabotz/data/nlu.md

 - Please add an analyst into the chat
 - I would like to speak with someone live
 - I would like to talk to someone live

+## intent:req_laptop
+- I need a new laptop
+- My laptop is really slow can I get a new one
+- I require a new laptop
+- Need faster laptop
+- Laptop too slow need new pl0x
+- need new laptop

+## intent:req_desktop
+- I need a new desktop
+- My ladesktopptop is really slow can I get a new one
+- I require a new desktop
+- Need faster desktop
+- desktop too slow need new please
+- need new desktop

 ## intent:ticket_creation
 - I want a ticket to be created